-The Chief Executive Officer is delegated the authority, where Council's volunteer bush fire brigades believe they cannot effectively or safely manage a bush fire incident, to transfer control of that incident to the Department of Fire and Emergency Services (DFES) when circumstances so require.
+The Chief Executive Officer is delegated the authority, where Council's volunteer bush fire brigades believe they cannot effectively or safely manage a bush fire incident, to transfer

 The Shire will support DFES's management of any incident with:

 - At least one and preferably more senior shire bushfire control officers will be a member of the Incident Management Team to provide local knowledge and facilitate effective liaison with local firefighting resources; and - Shire bush firefighting resources, including appliances and volunteers, remaining at the incident and assisting in suppression activities as determined by the Incident Controller.
 The CEO will consult with the Chief Bsuh Fire Control Officer and the Incident Controller.
 The Shire will support the DFES Incident Management Team by making available Bush Fire Control Officers and Shire staff as appropriate and continuing to provide local fire fighting resources.